 6.00 cubic ft.
 27.00 microfilm reel 35 mm.
 33 computer disks (7,000 TIFF images on DVD)

-Organized into two series: Call Family Papers and Brevard Family papers; within each series, primary arrangement is chronological.
+Organized into two subseries: Call Family Papers and Brevard Family Papers.
 Oversized and flat materials are filed separately at the end of the collection (see container list).
 Chronological.

 Terms Governing Use:

-Microfilm or digital version is first-use copy; access to originals is closed because of their extremely fragile condition.
+Microfilm or digital version is first-use copy; access to originals is closed due to their extremely fragile condition.

-Mary Call married Theodore Washington Brevard, Jr., son of Judge Theodorus W. Brevard and Caroline E. Mays Brevard, and grandson of Alexander Brevard.
-Several children of T. W. Brevard and Mary Call Brevard figure prominently in the Brevard Family Papers, including Caroline Mays Brevard ("Carrie"), Richard Call Brevard ("Call"), Jane Brevard ("Jennie"), Alice Brevard, and Ephraim Brevard ("Ephy" or "Eppy").
+Mary Call married Theodore Washington Brevard, Jr., son of Judge Theodorus W. Brevard and Caroline E. Mays Brevard.
+Several children of T. W. Brevard and Mary Call Brevard figure prominently in the Brevard Family Papers, including Caroline Mays, Richard Call, Jane, Alice, and Ephraim.
 Jane Brevard, later Jane Brevard Darby, was the mother of Mary Call Darby Collins, wife of Thomas LeRoy Collins, Governor of Florida from 1955-1961.

-Also included in the Call papers is correspondence between R. K. Call and other members of the Call family, including his wife Mary and their daughter Ellen Call, known as the first white child born in Leon County.
+Also included in the Call papers are the personal papers and correspondence of Ellen Call Long, as well as her diary from the time of the Civil War.
 Much of this material documents Ellen Call Long's attempts to defend her father against his critics, and her own experiences as an author and member of various civic and cultural organizations, including Civil War and Confederate memorial associations and women's organizations.
-Most notable of these materials is a Civil War diary of Ellen Call Long in which she discusses the progress and conclusion of the war and the assassination of President Lincoln.
-Ellen Call Long's correspondents included Princess Achille (Catherine) Murat, Octavia Walton Le Vert, Julia Ward Howe, John Stockton Littell, Henry Flagler, and Florida Governors Harrison Reed, George F. Drew, and William D. Bloxham.
+Ellen Call Long's correspondents include Princess Catherine Murat, Octavia Walton Le Vert, Julia Ward Howe, John Stockton Littell, Henry Flagler, and Florida Governors Harrison Reed, George F. Drew, and William D. Bloxham.

 Additional Physical Form: